-RESULTS ARE FROM SEPTEMBER, 2012 TESTING.
+RESULTS ARE FROM JUNE, 2015 TESTING.
 THE LIKELY SOURCE FOR CORROSION IS HOUSEHOLD PLUMBING.
 90% MEANS THAT FOR EVERY 10 TEST SITES, 9 ARE AT OR BELOW THAT NUMBER.
 ACTION LEVEL MEANS THAT THE CONCENTRATION OF A CONTAMINANT THAT, IF EXCEEDED, TRIGGERS TREATMENT OR OTHER REQUIREMENTS, THAT A WATER SYSTEM MUST FOLLOW.
-"MCLs are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink two (2) liters of water everyday at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.